Chetan-Badadhe/MAXIMIZING-REVENUE-FOR-DRIVERS/README.md

 ****Hypothesis Testing:****

+In order to select the most suitable test for our scenario, our initial step involves evaluating whether the distribution of fare amounts adheres to a normal distribution.
+While the histogram depicted above suggests otherwise, we will further confirm this by generating a QQ plot.

+Quantile-quantile (QQ) plots can be used to assess whether the fare amount distributions for each payment type are approximately normally distributed.
+If the data points closely align with the diagonal line in the plot, it suggests that the data follows a normal distribution.

 **Null hypothesis**: There is no difference in average fare between customers who use credit cards and customers who use cash.

 **Alternative hypothesis:** There is a difference in average fare between customers who use credit cards and customers who use cash